nutkiattisak/selector-sensei/en/content/general-selectors/universal-selector.md

 ## Basic Usage

-The Universal Selector is often used for applying styles that should be uniform across all elements, such as resetting margins and padding
+Universal Selectors are commonly used to apply global styles or to reset styles:

 ```css
 * {